commerceio/rails-review-anki-cards/README.md

-This is an anki flash-card deck that is can be used as a review tool.
-The rails-review directory is focused on the rails framework.
+This is an anki flash-card deck that can be used as a review tool.
+The rails-review directory is focused on concepts integral to the rails framework.